eclipse-ibeji/ibeji-example-applications/freyja_apps/ibeji_integration/README.md

 # Freyja-Ibeji Integration Example Application

-This Freyja Example Application utilizes the [Ibeji Digital Twin Adapter](https://github.com/eclipse-ibeji/freyja/tree/main/adapters/digital_twin/ibeji_adapter) and an in-memory mock cloud connector adapter to show a minimal connected local example of how to retrieve data from the vehicle.
+This Freyja Example Application utilizes the [Standard gRPC Digital Twin Adapter](https://github.com/eclipse-ibeji/freyja/tree/main/adapters/digital_twin/grpc_digital_twin_adapter/) configured to connect to Ibeji, as well as the in-memory mock mapping service and cloud connector adapter to show a minimal connected local example of how to retrieve data from the vehicle.

 ## Build and Run